sebastianbeyer/aoKicad/README.md

 * Hand soldering SOT-23 (yes, I know the library says THT)
 * Some terminal blocks I use

 Many of these symbols and footprints are based on versions from the KiCad distribution.
 Some are based on ones collected from other sources — I haven't kept good track of where they came from.
+If any are covered by licenses not compatible with CC0 please let me know.